 Useful Sites & Apps

-In the last few years we have been travelling we have singled out some applications, which we use before every trip or during it.
-We have chosen them over others for their validity, ease of use and variety in the options they have to offer.
-We describe below in detail what these are together with their characteristics.
+In the last few years, we have been traveling we have singled out some applications, which we use on every trip or during it.
+We have chosen them over others for their validity, ease of use, and variety in the options they have to offer.
+We describe below in detail what these are, together with their characteristics.

 Booking.com